srinancharaiah167/TheCawnporeMag.github.io/.github/pull_request_template.md

 - [ ] Follows the design/style guide of the project.
 - [ ] Added contributor name above.
 - [ ] Confirmed that the feature fits well with the latest updated version of the website.
+- [ ] Ensured images and layout are responsive (look good on both desktop and small screens like phones).

 ---